Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 July 4th Weekend Summer of 1916

 The year was 1916 and it was one of the hottest summers with an ongoing heat wave.
-It was also the first week of July making it a holiday weekend.
-Families headed to the beach to spend the holiday relaxing, swimming and enjoying time spent with their families.
-Little did some of them know, it was also going to be the start of a terrifying week for beach lovers?
+It was also the first week of July, making it a holiday weekend.
+Families headed to the beach to spend the holiday relaxing, swimming and enjoying time spent with their friends and loved ones.
+Little did they know, it was also going to be the start of a terrifying week for beach lovers.

 Charles Vansant the First Victim